 Tasmania’s physical beauty and brooding history have always been a heady source of artistic inspiration.
 Charles Darwin, the Marquis de Beauvoir and Mark Twain admired and wrote about these islands.
 In 2014, local author Richard Flanagan won the Man Booker Prize, generally regarded as the supreme award for any writer in the English language, with his World War II novel, The Narrow Road to the Deep North.
 Flanagan was already widely acclaimed for Death of a River Guide, The Sound of One Hand Clapping and Gould’s Book of Fish.

 Flanagan’s achievement was part of a golden age for the Arts in Tasmania that had dawned in 2011 when David Walsh launched his sensational Museum of Old and New Art.
 An English journalist wrote that MONA had reversed Australia’s notorious cultural cringe.
 The deliberately outrageous underground establishment not only changed the world’s opinion of Tasmania, it changed many Tasmanians’ opinions of their home.
 It sparked a surge in cultural tourism that brought widespread benefits.
-Even the international magazine Newsweek reported about in 2016 about the ‘MONA-isation’ of Hobart.
+Even the international magazine Newsweek reported about the ‘MONA-isation’ of Hobart in 2016 .

 MONA’s first exhibition was titled Monaism and was designed to shock.
 Walsh admitted to some disappointment when the public reaction to its 400 artworks valued at more than $50 million was overwhelmingly positive.
 Sidney Nolan’s 1,620-piece Snake was always going to be a winner, but even a wall of vaginas, a poo machine and a painting of the Virgin Mary that had proven to be too outré for New Yorkers were calmly accepted.
 MONA drew more than 400,000 visitors in its debut year and gave birth to a summer Arts and music festival, Mona Foma, and to an unexpectedly successful mid-winter equivalent, Dark Mofo.
 All at once Hobart was a cultural destination.